Strategic Leadership Team

-Nationally, Dr. Harris is president of the American Association for Women in Community Colleges.
-She serves on the Implementation Team for the American Association of Community Colleges (AACC) Twenty-first Century Initiative, and she is a member of the AACC Advisory Committee on Leadership Initiatives.
+Nationally, Dr. Harris is past president of the American Association for Women in Community Colleges.
+She serves on the Implementation Team for the American Association of Community Colleges (AACC) Twenty-first Century Initiative, and she is a member of the AACC Advisory Committee on Leadership Initiatives and serves on the AACC Commission on Diversity, Inclusion and Equity.
 She has recently begun work with the League for Innovation’s Faculty Voices Initiative, designed to advance College Completion.

 Dr. Harris holds a doctorate in educational administration with a specialization in community college leadership from the University of Texas where she has been recognized as a Distinguished Graduate.
 She has pursued doctoral studies at the University of Southern California in communication, and earned master’s and bachelor’s degrees in speech communication, both from the University of North Texas.
 Dr. Harris came to San Jacinto College from the Dallas County Community College District (DCCCD), where she began her career as a faculty member and later served in a variety of roles at several colleges and in the system office.